 Ecommerce Tips (#15): Make marketing your main focus.

 Marketing and advertising bring in the money so don’t waste your time on perfecting your store.
 You should be actively posting on social media daily, if not several times a day.
-You should be contacting magazines and blogs about featuring your products.
-You should have a budget for advertising.
+Next, you should be contacting magazines and blogs about featuring your products.
+Don’t forget to also create a budget for advertising.
 Writing blog content regularly will help your website rank.
 By putting your store out there, you better your odds of finding more customers.

 Ecommerce Tips (#16): Create ads from day one.